 The examination committee shall consist of a minimum of three (3) graduate faculty members.
 A majority of the committee members, including the chair, must be members of the degree-granting program.
 The student's dissertation advisor, if already identified, may not chair the comprehensive examination committee.
 To ensure independent evaluation of students' examinations, no voting member of the committee should have undue influence over another member of the committee.
 Undue influence could include but is not limited to direct employment (e.g., a postdoc employed by a faculty member), familial relationships or financial relationships.
 Any potential conflicts should be disclosed by committee members to the student, the committee and the Graduate School.
-The student's comprehensive exam committee and the examination schedule must be approved by the program director before being submitted to the Graduate School on the Exam Request Form.
+The student's comprehensive exam committee and the Graduate School on the Exam Request Form.
 The Graduate School must receive the Exam Request Form by published deadlines.
 Individual graduate programs may have additional requirements for registering/scheduling the exam.